martens73/seacarbx/Manual.md

 ## Citation
 If you use seacarbx, please cite it with... will follow soon (with doi)...

-but please also acknowledge the original work of
+but please also acknowledge the original work of the following two:

 Gattuso J.-P., Epitalon J.-M., Lavigne H. and Orr J. (2019): seacarb: seawater carbonate chemistry.
 R package version 3.2.12. http://CRAN.R-project.org/package=seacarb.

-and

 Hain, M. P., Sigman, D. M., Higgins, J. A. and Haug, G. H. (2015): The effects of secular calcium and magnesium concentration changes on the thermodynamics of seawater acid/base chemistry: Implications for Eocene and Cretaceous ocean carbon chemistry and buffering, Glob.
 Biogeochem.
 Cyc., 29(5), 517–533, http://doi.org/10.1002/2014GB004986.